 Fake Christmas trees are artificially manufactured fir trees that are produced specifically as decoration for the holiday season.
 They were first produced in nineteenth-century Germany to curb rapid deforestation within the country.
 They later became increasingly popular in the early twentieth century and began making their way to other countries, like North America.
 Traditionally the first artificial trees were made from dyed goose feathers, but today they can be manufactured from a wide variety of materials (including PVC, aluminium & fibre optics).

-• Cost - An artificial Christmas tree can save you money in the long run if you plan on putting one up every year.
-They take away the yearly expense of finding a Christmas tree plus they can last up to ten years, meaning you only have to pay once to have a Christmas tree every year for almost a decade!
+- Cost - An artificial Christmas tree can save you money in the long run if you plan on putting one up every year.
+They take away the yearly expense of finding a real Christmas tree and can last up to 10 years, meaning you only have to pay once to have a Christmas tree every year for almost a decade!

-• Fire Safety - Artificial Christmas trees are more unlikely to catch on fire than real ones.
+- Fire Safety - Generally artificial Christmas trees are less likely to catch on fire than real ones.
 This is due to the fact that they are made from PVC which is a commonly used fire retardant material.
-That being said, it’s in your best interest to ensure the one you’re opting for is fire retardant and is positioned away from any heat sources.
+That being said, it's in your best interest to ensure the one you're opting for is fire retardant and is positioned away from any heat sources.

-• Maintenance - If you’re looking for a tree that’s low maintenance then a fake tree is the one for you.
-Artificial Christmas trees don’t need to be watered and rarely shed any of their needles.
+- Maintenance - If you're looking for a tree that's low maintenance then a fake tree is the one for you.
+Fake Christmas trees don't need to be watered and rarely shed any of their needles.
 All you have to do is put them up, decorate them and enjoy the festive ambience.

 Product code: TR-FUMOP